slevomat/coding-standard/README.md

 Sniff provides the following settings:

+* `include`: list of global functions that must be referenced via FQN.
+If not set all functions are considered.
 * `exclude`: list of global functions that are allowed not to be referenced via FQN.

 #### SlevomatCodingStandard.Namespaces.MultipleUsesPerLine